sandcassociates/knowledge-base/docs/quantities_spreadsheet.md

     -   Some items don't have length measurements, such as inlet protection.

-2. Enter the measurement in the lefthand column of a station section in the Design quantities sheet in the corresponding Stationing.
+2. Enter the measurement in the left-hand column of the corresponding station section in the Design Quantities sheet.

 3. Use the Analyze Point tool in ORD to check an item's stationing and offset measurements.